top of page

 Steve Figueroa, piano; Milo Jaramillo, bass; David Flores, drums

 Back by popular demand!
 Red Hot & Red is a Native American jazz trio led by pianist Steve Figueroa.
-They've opened the last two Festivals and knocked us out both times with their colorful blend of traditional jazz, Latin and R&B. All three band members of have Native American roots: pianist Steve Figueroa hails from Laguna Pueblo.
+They've opened the last two Festivals and knocked us out with their colorful mix of traditional jazz, Latin and R&B. All three band members of have Native American roots: pianist Steve Figueroa hails from Laguna Pueblo.
 Bassist Milo Jaramillo is from Isleta Pueblo, and drummer David Flores' family roots date back to the Indigenous Native American and Sonoran Mexico desert Yaqui Tribe.

 LorcaLyle_mailchimp copy.jpg